 Office politics are the domain of toxic workplaces.

 True, but they’re also present in every organization, even those places with a great vibe.
 Face it— even the best places to work have an unspoken set of norms.
-People who quickly assess and learn to operate within those norms are the ones who get things done with the least amount of stress.
+People who quickly assess and learn to operate within those norms are the ones who get things done with the least amount of friction and stress.

 Not necessarily.
 In fact, according to Gerald Ferris, a Professor at the University of Florida, and co-author of the book Political Skill at Work: “truly skillful execution of the behaviors associated with politics is usually perceived as genuine, authentic, straightforward and effective.”
-The upshot: if you play office politics well, you won’t be called “political,” you’ll be called “good with people”.
+The upshot: if you play office politics well, you won’t be called “political,” you’ll be seen as, “good with people.”

 Actually, it’s quite the opposite.
 According to research by the Political Skill at Work authors, the four competencies that demonstrate organizational political skill are: sincerity, networking, interpersonal influence and social astuteness.
 These are all highly ethical and respectable behaviors, not the underhanded or unsavory ones often associated with office politics.

 By releasing yourself of the mindset that all office politics is unsavory (and therefore to be avoided at all cost), you can free yourself up to focus on the ethical aspect of levering your influence in a positive way.
 For people who take the high road and use their influence and communication skills to create value for their companies—and not just themselves— office politics can be a useful tool to have in one’s interpersonal toolbox.